By Melanie LiCausi of Mrs. L’s Leveled Learning

 I had been working in a Title I public school teaching Gifted Resource .75 and Reading Intervention .25.
 My first job in a public school, and I didn’t even know a position could be divided this way.
 This opportunity to work with the lowest and highest performing students in our building, positioned me to see the needs of both ends of the spectrum.
 I had been applying different teaching strategies for both groups of students, and began to recognize what worked and what didn’t.

 After two years of this split position, I was assigned to teach only Gifted Resource in two different Title I schools.
 My role was to teach Math and ELA for 90- minute periods, four days a week.
 My multi-age group consisted of 4th and 5th graders.
 Our Title I schools had very low numbers of qualified “gifted” students, meaning they had to score in the 97th percentile or higher on the Cognitive Abilities Test.
 To fill the gap, my class was open to high-achieving students who showed a lot of academic potential.
 When planning my lessons for these classes I essentially had three leveled groups of students working on different things… My 4th graders who were high achieving, my 4th graders who were “gifted” combine with my 5th graders who were high achieving, and then my fifth graders who were qualified as gifted.
 I gave myself grace the first year to figure out how to align both 4th, 5th and sometimes middle school standards to the needs of three different groups.
 By necessity, I developed a simplified method for differentiation.
 My approach was to pair 4th and 5th grade standards that had a common instructional idea, breakdown the core elements, and level them from easiest to hardest.
 Sounds familiar, right?
+(Proficiency Scales!!)
 The following images demonstrate the way I differentiated instruction for Math.
 Simple modifications, like the levels in a scale, made this manageable for me.
 Many schools are now using this approach under the name, Standards Based Grading.

 My lesson planning template provided space for objectives, introductions, leveled practice, homework, and small group activities.
 “IFG” was our “Individual Focus Group” time for small group intervention or enrichment.